How to Build an Outdoor Fire Pit: Construction, Design, and Safety Considerations

 Positioning Your Fire Pit

 Permanent backyard fire pits should only be placed at least 25 feet away from any structures and vegetation.
+You do not want your fire pit to become a fire hazard.
 All bushes, sheds, and other combustible materials should be far enough away that sparks will not set them alight.

 The recommended distance for portable fire pits is much shorter at 10 feet.
 But, always be prepared to put the fire out and move them if the sparks start to fly dangerously close to burnable items.
 Even grass can catch fire when dry, so keep that in mind as well when positioning and using the backyard fire pit.